(Revised May 15, 2018 for the 2018-19 Calendar)

-It is not my responsibility to make up missed scheduled lessons.
-Flex weeks allow families to anticipate and plan for missed lesson time, however, in the event of an unscheduled cancellation or no-show, that week will be deducted from the student Flex time.
+It is not my responsibility to accommodate missed scheduled lessons.
+Flex weeks allow families to anticipate and plan for missed lesson time, however, in the event of an unscheduled cancellation or no-show, that week will be accounted for with student Flex time.

-I am introducing new digital resources that enable communications between lessons and which foster good practice habits.
+Digital resources enable communications between lessons and foster good practice habits.
 This can bridge the gap when a student is unable to attend their lesson.

 Participating in music lessons is just like involvement on a team.
 We are all dependent upon one another to make the scheduling work.